 Barrett Strong delivered Motown’s first hit!

-There are two sides to Barrett Strong’s career, as an artist that recorded Motown’s first hit Money (That’s What I Want) in 1959.
+There are two sides to Barrett Strong’s career.
+First, as an artist who recorded Motown’s first hit Money (That’s What I Want) in 1959.
 A song that was actually written by the president of Motown, Berry Gordy.

 As important as this was to kick start the label, Barrett’s strongest part of his career came in terms of the lyrics he wrote for other artists.

 Perhaps most notably I Heard It Through The Grapevine, War, Wherever I Lay My Hat (That’s My Home), and Papa Was a Rollin’ Stone.
 Most of Barrett’s hits were created alongside producer Norman Whitfield.

 When Motown relocated from Detroit to Los Angeles, Barrett stayed behind, and even though he remained active, the glory days were behind him the day he walked away from the Motown factory.

 Barrett Strong received a Grammy Award for Best R&B Song in 1973 for Papa Was a Rollin’ Stone.